The Chemex

-The Chemex was born in the United States in 1941 , developed by the chemist Peter Schlumbohmson.
+Chemex was born in the United States in 1941 , developed by chemist Peter Schlumbohmson.

-This infusion extraction method produces a light and aromatic coffee, revealing the most subtle aromas of the coffee and thus capturing the characteristics of each terroir.
+This infusion extraction method produces a light and aromatic coffee, revealing the most subtle aromas of the coffee and thus allowing one to appreciate the typicity of each terroir.

-Its unique design has even earned it entry into the permanent collection of the Museum of Modern Art in New York .
+Its unique design even earned it a place in the permanent collection of the Museum of Modern Art in New York .

 Materials needed for a Chemex